Get compensation for your dog bite injuries

 You Must Act Quickly or Risk Recovering Nothing

-While we have two years to file suit, that does not mean you should wait to get in touch with our team.
+There is a lot to do in those two years.
+Do not wait to get in touch with our personal injury team.
 Witnesses’ memories can fade and evidence can disappear, making it difficult to file a successful case even if you do so within the time limits.
-We recommend you call us as soon as possible to preserve any available evidence and to begin building your case.
+As such, you call us as soon as possible to preserve any available evidence and to begin building your Wilkes-Barre dog attack case.

 Talk to a Dog Bite Lawyer in Wilkes-Barre Today

 At Munley Law, we have protected the rights of residents of Northeast Pennsylvania for more than 55 years.
 We can help you understand your rights.
 After suffering a Wilkes-Barre dog bite injury and may be able to recover compensation for your injuries and other losses.

 Call us today for a free consultation with a Wilkes-Barre dog bite attorney.